ejordan1/Pierre-SweetAndSavoryTreats/README.md

 ## Description

-_This program allows a user to login to manage flavors and treats using an sql many to many relationships._
+_This program allows a user to login to manage flavors and treats using an sql many to many relationships.
+Site owners can create, update, and delete the items; anonymous users can view items._

 ## Setup/Installation Requirements